-Sometimes people tell me they’re not going to purchase our services because they can get the same ones cheaper elsewhere.
+Sometimes people tell me they’re not going to purchase our career success services because they can get the same ones cheaper elsewhere.
 But this is not true.
-While you can get a resume, LinkedIn profile, or interview coaching elsewhere, the product, service, and—most importantly—results for you vary widely from one vendor to another.
+While you can get a resume, LinkedIn profile, or interview coaching elsewhere, the product, service, and—most importantly—results for you vary widely from one career success company to another.
 I’m Katherine Akbar, the president of YES Career Coaching & Resume Writing Services.
 In this video, I will give you seven ways to choose the best career success service for results, Tonight Show style.

-Way Number 7: Make sure the company you engage with takes the time to understand your expectations, goals, and needs and is realistic about the results you can expect.
-Some companies will make promises they cannot keep, like “This resume will get employers calling you!” even if you are trying to make a career transition.
+Career Success Way Number 7: Make sure the professional resume writing company you engage with takes the time to understand your expectations, goals, and needs and is realistic about the results you can expect.
+Some career help companies will make promises they cannot keep, like “This resume will get employers calling you!” even if you are trying to make a career transition.
 The hard reality is that, when making a career change, even a great resume may not get employers calling you in your new field.
 You will need a number of different tools and strategies—effective networking in particular—to ensure your success if you are changing careers.

 Some people choose not to work with us, because they want to meet with their resume writer, and that’s not how we work.
 While I understand the emotional desire for this, I would argue that it sets people up for sub-par work, because they are only getting one person’s point of view on how to sell them best.
 And while you may love their work, you may not know the difference until you see how it plays with your target employers.